slatedocs/slate/source/index.html.md

 3. Once you are authorized to use Venmo, transfer money from your bank account and send it to other Venmo users.
 4. Transfer to your bank whatever balance you have left.

-From now on, I'll call the Venmo clone for this tutorial AnchorX, let's translate the steps above to actions in AnchorX and then identify the requirements to setup the anchor.
+Let's translate the steps above to actions in AnchorX and then identify the requirements to setup the anchor.

 ### Download the app and create an user.